prof18/marcogomiero.com/projects.md

 			<li><b>Youtube Parser:</b>
 				<ul style="list-style-type: none;">
 					<li>
-					An Android library to loaded on jCenter.
+					An Android library to get video's information from Youtube channels.
+You can retrieve title, link and thumbnails of a video from a specific channel.
+The library is also uploaded on jCenter.
 You can find more info about it and the source code on <a href="https://github.com/prof18/YoutubeParser" target="blank">Github</a>.</li><br>
 				</ul>
 			</li>